Signed in as:

 filler@godaddy.com

 Download and install the Arduino IDE here for Windows, macOS, or Linux.
 The current latest versions are Arduino 2.X, which came with some big changes from 1.X.
 Some of our tutorials use the older version so keep in mind things might look a bit different.
+The board can also be programmed in other free software like Microsoft VS Code with PlatformIO installed.

 After installing, open the Arduino IDE and go to Arduino>Settings on macOS or File>Preferences on Windows and Linux.
 Follow the instructions at Adafruit.com here to setup the Arduino IDE for use with Feather M0 boards .
 You will need to add Adafruit boards support in the Arduino preferences and then install Adafruit and Arduino SAMD boards from the Arduino boards manager (see video on right).
 When finished, close and re-open the Arduino IDE.
 In the video we show how to arrange windows to upload a sketch to the Panther Logger and monitor serial output.